 - Fresh parsley: For serving.

-We recommend serving salmon croquettes with a creamy dip.
-Remoulade sauce is our go-to, but tartare sauce, cocktail sauce, yogurt dill sauce, or aioli would be fantastic substitutes.
+I recommend serving salmon croquettes with a creamy dip.
+Remoulade sauce is my go-to, but tartare sauce, cocktail sauce, yogurt dill sauce, or aioli would be fantastic substitutes.

 - Bake the salmon.
 Season lightly with Kosher salt and black pepper, then bake until tender and flaky.
 Cool slightly.